How long-term narcissistic abuse affects your memory and emotions.

-The long term emotional abuse can also enlarge our amygdala, which is the part of the brain which controls our emotions for fear, grief, guilt, shame, jealousy and envy.
+The long term emotional abuse can also enlarge our amygdala, which is the part of the brain which controls our emotions for fear.

 Victims brains can then protect themselves with subconscious survival methods.

 Denial, to escape dealing with the painful memory’s, painful traumas and emotions connected to those memories, the things they don’t want to admit as it causes psychological pain.
 They can think they are imagining things, often helped with the narcissist gaslighting, so they slowly get driven out of their minds.
 Most victims of narcissistic abuse think it isn’t as bad as it truly is, or that others suffered far worse.

 Compartmentalisation.
 Where victims focus on the positive aspects of the relationship, again this is helped with the narcissist exaggerating any good they do and downplaying then blame-shifting any of their toxic behaviour, the victim can then ignore as many of the negatives as they can.

 As cortisol stimulates the amygdalae and impairs our hippocampus, forcing our minds to focus on our emotions and making it extremely difficult to take in new information and reality.

 There are activities that if done repeatedly, can restore and rebuild our hippocampus and shrink the amygdala back to normal.

 Daily meditation can help, aim for as much as possible, and it can help repair and rebuild the brains grey matter, mindfulness helps to reduce stress and lower our release of cortisol so our minds can heal and function.

 EFT emotional freedom techniques to help with anxiety.